• Skip to main content

 It’s always best to have a primary care doctor handy when dealing with diabetes, especially when it comes to combating symptoms.
 Many signs of the chronic disease include skin problems, varicose veins, and swollen ankles.
 In worst cases, diabetes can affect our eyes, leaving us to develop the common yellow eyes that are often seen in the Black community.

 Usually referred to as diabetic retinopathy, the chronic illness can cause the blood vessels of our eyes to bleed or even leak yellow fluid into our eyes, thus leading to the appearance of yellow eyes.
-In the early stages, the symptom can cause floaters and blurred vision.
+In the early stages, the symptoms can include floaters and blurred vision.
 If left untreated, diabetic retinopathy can even lead to permanent blindness.

 RELATED: Diabetic Retinopathy: 10 Things Diabetics Must Know To Protect Their Vision

 Luckily, there are ways to prevent diabetic retinopathy.
-Here are 7 home remedies to prevent the development of the eye disease:
+Here are seven home remedies to prevent the development of the eye disease:

 1. Walk Your Butt Off Like There’s No Tomorrow